Modelling interface factorizations between Landau-Ginzburg models as module functors: Relation between interfaces and fusion functors

+We emphasize that this is the degree-$1$ part of the morphism complex in the fusion-functor framework; we do not attempt here to identify it with the standard bulk cohomology of the B-twisted LG model.
+In a similar fashion one can analyze morphisms of higher degree.

-For general interfaces, we can also analyse those morphisms that correspond to bulk fields which have been moved to the interface.
+For general interfaces, we can also analyze those morphisms that correspond to bulk fields which have been moved to the interface.
 These morphisms can be identified in the language of fusion functors by interpreting bulk fields as morphisms of identity defects and then using horizontal composition.
 We have to distinguish two situations depending on the direction from which the bulk field approaches the interface.
-In the first case, we move a bulk operator characterized by a polynomial $p\in R$ from the right to the interface specified by the fusion functor $U$.
+In the first case, we move a bulk operator represented (in the functorial formalism) by a polynomial $p\in R$ from the right to the interface specified by the fusion functor $U$.
 We can view $p$ as representing a degree-$0$ morphism $\phi^{(0)}$ from the identity functor to itself by associating $\phi^{(0)} (M)=p\cdot \one_{M}$ (as in the discussion above).
-Horizontal composition (see~\eqref{horizontalcompdef}) then leads to a degree-$0$ morphism $\phi_{p}$ on $U$ acting as
+Horizontal composition (see~\eqref{horizontalcompdef}) then leads to a degree-$0$ morphism $\phi_{p}$ of $U$, acting by

 This is illustrated in Figure~\ref{fig:bulkfieldfromright}.
 Similarly, we can move a bulk field given by $p'\in R'$ from the other side to the interface.
 Again, we view the morphism as sitting on an identity defect $I_{W'}$ that we move to $U$ from the left.
 Horizontal composition results in the degree-$0$ morphism